 Vans are scheduled to various Twin Cities locations including movies, malls, coffeehouses, and plays.

-There are a number of racks on campus that can be used to store bicycles year-round.
+If you bring a bike, there are a number of racks on campus that can be used to secure your bicycle.
+Please remember to bring a U-lock to properly lock your bicycle.
 There is no indoor storage for bikes and Macalester does not assume liability for lost/stolen bikes.
-Please remember to lock your bicycle when it is left unattended.
+Contact the Sustainability Office about a winter bike storage program.

 All vehicles parked by Macalester College students, faculty, and staff in College parking facilities must be registered with the Facilities Services Safety & Security Office.
 First-year resident students are NOT eligible for a campus parking permit.
 Medical and work-related exceptions may be requested from the Director of Safety and Security.
 Registration is not transferable.
 Parking permits are issued to Macalester faculty, staff, and eligible current students upon completion and signature of a vehicle registration form at the Facilities Services Office.